Motorhome and Away

 ITALY has many campsites and aires (Aree di Sosta).
 The campsites are mostly large and developed usually with full amenities and many pitches occupied by static caravans often with very permanent extensions.
 They tend to be rather expensive especially in high season (but see ACSI below) The aree di sosta vary from excellent with free water, waste and even free electric hookups, to awful where we wouldn't park for an hour let alone overnight!

-GERMANY has a few thousand campsites and stellplatz (aires) for motorhomes especially in the Rhine/Mosel area and Bavaria.
-We spent three weeks touring Germany in 2008 staying only at stellplatz in many areas including the Weser Valley, Harz Mountains, Thuringia, Bavaria and Black Forest which were mostly well signposted and had good facilities.
+GERMANY has a few thousand campsites and stellplätz (aires) for motorhomes especially in the Rhine/Mosel area and Bavaria.
+We spent three weeks touring Germany in 2008 staying only at stellplatz in many areas including the Weser Valley, Harz Mountains, Thuringia, Bavaria and Black Forest.
+They were mostly well signposted and had good facilities some free others paying.

 Slovenia 2006